MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 At some point after inserting, updating, and deleting objects from a managed object context, you will initiate a save which will cause all modified objects to be persisted to the external store.
 The external store in this case is StackMob as well as a local cache database, ensuring data is available while the devices is offline.

 The StackMob SDK has placed a wrapper around the familiar `save:` core data method to offer synchronous and asynchronous versions for improved performance.
-All methods can be found in the <a href="http://stackmob.github.io/stackmob-ios-sdk/Categories/NSManagedObjectContext+Concurrency.html">NSManagedObjectContext+Concurrency</a> class.
+All methods can be found in the <a href="http://stackmob.github.io/stackmob-ios-sdk/Categories/NSManagedObjectContext+Concurrency.html" target="_blank">NSManagedObjectContext+Concurrency</a> class.

 <!--- ASYNC SAVES -->

 ### Asynchronous Saves

 Asynchronous saves are great for executing a save off the main thread, ensuring the UI is not blocked.
+If other events rely on the sucessful save, place them in the callbacks.

 ```obj-c
 [self.managedObjectContext saveOnSuccess:^{